-Personal tales from the wild side: the lawyers’ survival guide to Covid-19, with reflections from legal practitioners and industry specialists from across the globe – summary of a recent IBA webinar
+Personal tales from the wild side: the lawyers’ survival guide to Covid-19, with reflections from legal practitioners and industry specialists from across the globe – summary of a recent IBA webinar.
+Written by guest contributor Charles Dew.

 Paul Marmor is an officer with the IBA’s Law Firm Management Committee and, with the help of Sophie Hudson, he presented a webinar addressing the Covid-19 crisis and covered the impact of the virus on law firms and lawyers across the world, with a live audience from over 90 countries.
 There were several thousand attendees registering to be on the webinar, making it one of the largest legal webinars of its kind, on any subject.